squ4r00t/squ4r00t.github.io/content/posts/portscanning-through-pivots/index.md

-title = "SPS: A convenient way of scanning through network pivots" date = "2025-09-26T00:00:00+00:00" tags = ["networking", "port_scanning", "pivoting", "tool"] description = "In this blog post, I will present a way to efficiently do port scanning when we're pivoting into a network."
+title = "SPS: A convenient way of scanning through network pivots" date = "2025-09-26T00:00:00+00:00" tags = ["networking", "port_scanning", "pivoting", "tool"] description = "Efficient port scanning when pivoting into a network."
 +++

 If you've ever tried scanning ports on a machine present in an internal network through a pivot machine, you might have noticed that it can be very slow at times and that the results of the scan aren't always very reliable (often times missing open ports :/).